JHU-PL-Lab/www-fpse/style-guide.md

 9. Use libraries like `Core` whenever possible instead of "rolling your own."
 At the end of the day, it's not worth it to re-invent the wheel when there's correct, efficient code out there designed by OCaml experts and used/bugtested by thousands of people.
 The only exceptions are 1) when we tell you not to use a certain library for pedagogical purposes and 2) when literally no library exists for your specific task.

-10. In general, you should be writing functional code, with no mutation.
+10. Generally you should be writing functional code, with no mutation.
 However, OCaml does have mutable data structures like refs and arrays, and sometimes there are cases where mutation and other non-functional constructs are useful.
 Use them judiciously; don't shy away from mutation if it makes your code more elegant, but do not put for-loops everywhere either.
 Also for some homework problems you will be required to avoid mutation.

 ## Naming Conventions